kevL/TccScripts/Readme.txt

 - Silent Armor and Shadowy Armor recipes now work
 - Bonus Spell Slot recipes for Favored Souls and Spirit Shamans are now available
 - Limitation recipes for Favored Souls and Spirit Shamans are now available
-- Fixed the icons for TCC arrows
+- Fixed the icons for TCC arrows, bolts
-- Added blueprints for TCC non-masterwork arrows: Cold Iron, Alchemical Silver
+- Added blueprints for TCC non-masterwork arrows & bolts: Cold Iron, Alchemical Silver
 - Added missing recipe for Spell Focus (Transmutation)
 - improvements to the tcc_scanner
 - Miscellaneous bugfixes